a-oka-z/rtti.js/README.md

  Conclusion
 --------------------------------------------------------------------------------
-This documentation is not perfect and there are still a lot of things which should  be on this; I will try to find time to write further more.
+This documentation is not perfect and there are still a lot of things which should be on this document.

-Thank you very much for your patience with my English.
+Thank you very much for your attention.
+I will be seeing you.

 <!-- vim: set sw=2 sts=2 ts=2: -->